-This banana cake is better than ever.
+This banana bread cake is better than ever.
 We retested the recipe and tweaked it, and the result is so worth it.
-It has buttermilk for a tender crumb, a moist texture, and a definite banana flavor.
+It has buttermilk for a tender crumb, a moist texture and a definite banana flavor.
 It's easy to make and very versatile.
 Beautiful for a brunch table.
-It's good plain, but a light cream cheese frosting elevates it.
+It's good plain, but a showstopper with the finger-licking cream cheese glaze.

 Yet again, my basket was overflowing with overripe, brown bananas.

-In an attempt to change the incredibly good but kind of repetitive banana recipes I usually make (banana walnut muffins or the decadent easy banoffee cake) I started looking for alternatives and ended with this bundt cake.
+In an attempt to change the incredibly good but kind of repetitive banana recipes I usually make (banana walnut healthier muffins or the decadent easy banoffee cake), I started looking for alternatives and ended up with this bundt cake.

-Ideal for tea, brunch, a picnic, an after-school snack, nibbling while working online, or any other time of day.
+- Versatile: it's ideal for afternoon tea, brunch, a picnic, as an after-school snack, nibbling while working online, a potluck or bake sale.

 Ingredient list